wazuh/wazuh-documentation/source/development/packaging/generate-sol-package.rst

 To build a SPARC package you just need to run the same script in a SPARC system.

-We also provide an automated way of building packages for i386 Solaris systems using vagrant:
+We also provide an automated way of building packages for i386 Solaris systems using Vagrant.
+Follow these steps to build a Solaris package using Vagrant.

 Requirements
 ^^^^^^^^^^^^^